vslyo/vslyo.github.io/other-stuff.md

 python, mathematica, matlab, C++

 #### Hobbies
 I have always been fond of reading, especially about science and mystery novels, and have lately come to enjoy doing online courses.
 I also enjoy watching tv series and movies.
-Comedy looms close to my heart.
 I have lately taken a keen interest in music and plan to do more travel.